spinngit/Arduino-Micro-Simple-MIDI-Controller/README.md

 2. Open and configure Controller Settings on Traktor PRO

-3. Choose the "Controller Manager", select "Gener Midi" and set IN-port as " Arduino Micro"
+3. Choose the "Controller Manager", select "General Midi" and set IN-port to "Arduino Micro"

 4. Set the Modifier Condition of M8 as C3= 1 / D3= 2 by notes from toggle switches.